turkeydave/mobile_day_notes/README.md

 # Dave Kilmoyer - Mobile Day Note App

-This is a project that accomplishes #2 on the assignment: Notes App It is supposed to accomplish (my understanding):
+This is a project that accomplishes #2 on the assignment: Notes App.
+It is supposed to accomplish (my understanding):

 1. User can enter a note and its persisted so its available next session